-Article 4 also provides that the management company of a UCITS and the AIFM will be responsible for reporting the details of SFTs to which the UCITS or AIF, respectively, is a counterparty.
-17 This responsibility will apply from 12 October 2020.18
+Article 4 also provides that the management company of a UCITS and the AIFM will be responsible for reporting the details of SFTs to which the UCITS or AIF, respectively, is a counterparty.18

 The MRRA is not designed to cater for any agreements that may need to be put in place between a Fund Manager and a Fund to facilitate the reporting by the Fund Manager, pursuant to Article 4, of SFTs of the Fund.
 Where a Fund Manager has the responsibility to report transactions of a Fund, the Fund Manager can use the MRRA to delegate its reporting function to the Reporting Party.